signalpoint/DrupalGap/docs/19_Compiling_a_Mobile_Application/01_Preparing_PhoneGap/01_Google_Chrome_and_Ripple.md

 `Apache Cordova (1.0.0)`

-Please Note: If you are having trouble getting the app to load you might need to change the "Cross Domain Proxy" under settings on the right hand side of Ripple to "Disable".
+Please Note: If you are having trouble getting the app to load you might need to change the **Cross Domain Proxy** under settings on the right hand side of Ripple to **Disable**.

 If you're still having troubles loading the app in Ripple, try a URL like this in Chrome: